oliverwanyonyi/weatherApp/README.md

 ### description

-weather app built with javascript to exercise loading data from third party apis asynchronously with javascript and displaying weather information about a city
+weather app built with javascript to exercise fetching data from third party apis asynchronously with javascript and using it to displaying weather information about a city

 ```javascript
 fetch(url)